ellakoa/postcard-poem/content/posts/the-beat-of-time.md

 poem: |-
   I have never been to space to
-  look back at our blue planet's face
-  But I have watched beautiful moons
-  Wax and wane again and again in star-filled heavens where comets fly and myths and legends traverse the sky, a seemingly endless nightscape
+  look back at our blue planet's face but I have watched beautiful moons wax and wane again and again in star-filled heavens where comets fly and myths and legends traverse the sky, a seemingly endless nightscape